![]() | Hašek, Jaroslav Matěj František | |

-Hašek embedded innumerable autobiographical elements and episodes from his own unusual life experience into his famous The Good Soldier Švejk.
-He no doubt served as direct inspiration not only for Einjährigfreiwilliger Marek, but even more so for the book's main character, the soldier Švejk himself.
-The most relevant period with regards to The Good Soldier Švejk is of course the author's time in k.u.k.
-Heer in 1915, although sequences that draw from other periods of the writer's life appear throughout the novel.
+Jaroslav Hašek embedded innumerable autobiographical elements and episodes from his unusual life experience into his The Good Soldier Švejk.
+He was undoubtedly a direct inspiration for Einjährigfreiwilliger Marek and even more so for the book's main character.
+The most relevant period for The Good Soldier Švejk is, of course, the author's time in the k.u.k.
+Heer in 1915, although sequences drawing from other periods of Hašek's life appear throughout the novel.

-Please note that the scope of this page is limited to periods and episodes in Hašek's life that had an obvious and direct impact on The Good Soldier Švejk, first and foremost his time in k.u.k.
+Note that the scope of this page is limited to periods and episodes in Hašek's life that had an obvious and direct impact on his famous novel, The Good Soldier Švejk.
+Given the content of the novel, this primarily concerns the author's time in k.u.k.
 Heer.

 Jaroslav Hašek mirrored in Josef Švejk

-The author attaches unmistakable personal characteristics directly to his literary hero.
-In the first few lines of The Good Soldier Švejk he exposed his own rheumatism to world literature "by proxy", and we can safely assume that Švejk’s verbal skills, quick wits, charm, calm, and the all-important ability to talk/wriggle himself out of difficult situations were gifts he inherited from his creator.
-This very strategy for survival was something that both Švejk and Hašek shared.
-Both were also outgoing and sociable persons, liked to tell stories and to entertain.
+The author attributes unmistakable personal characteristics directly to his literary hero.
+In the first few lines of The Good Soldier Švejk, he exposed his rheumatism to world literature ‘by proxy’, and we can safely assume that Švejk’s verbal skills, quick wit, charm, calmness, and the all-important ability to extricate himself from difficult situations were gifts he inherited from his creator.
+Both Švejk and Hašek shared this very survival strategy.
+Both were outgoing and sociable and liked to tell stories and entertain.

-Even more striking are the similarities between Hašek’s and Švejk’s military careers.
-They both lived in Prague, but served in Infanterieregiment Nr.
+The similarities between Hašek’s and Švejk’s military careers are even more striking.
+They both lived in Prague but served in Infanterieregiment Nr.
 91 (IR.
 91) due to their South Bohemian ancestry.
-They were mostly present in the same places and in the same historical circumstances during their time in k.u.k.
+They were present in the same places and historical circumstances during their time in k.u.k.
 Heer.
-Many of Švejk’s superiors and peers are inspired by Hašek’s own milieu in IR.
-91, albeit with their qualities and identities modified, caricatured and partly disguised. Švejk was company messenger in his 11.
-Marschkompanie which corresponds exactly with Hašek’s role in 11.
+Many of Švejk’s superiors and peers are inspired by Hašek’s milieu in IR.
+91, albeit with their qualities and identities modified, caricatured and partly disguised. Švejk was the company messenger in his 11.
+Marschkompanie, corresponding to Hašek’s role in 11.
 Kompanie.
 In addition, both were assigned the responsibility of finding accommodation for their military units.

-An obvious pre-war connection between Švejk and the author is the occupation.
-From November 1910 Hašek ran a short-lived dog-trading enterprise but was accused of selling dogs with fake pedigrees, dogs who had been stolen by his assistant.
-Both had also been apprentice chemists. Švejk's stay at blázinec (lunatic asylum) has clear traces of autobiography, likewise his stays at c.k. policejní ředitelství (Police HQ), c.k. zemský co trestní soud (Country criminal court) and Policejní komisařství Salmova ulice (Salmovská ulice).
-Of course Hašek and his hero both shared the liking of life in the pubs, and many of the establishments mentioned in the novel were favourites of the author (U Fleků, Bendlovka, Montmartre, U Brejšky - to name a few).
-Their indifference to (or lack of luck with) ladies seems to be another common trait.
-They also liked to sing army songs but were by all accounts very poor singers.
+An obvious pre-war connection between Švejk and Hašek is their occupation.
+From November 1910, Hašek ran a short-lived dog-trading enterprise but was accused of selling dogs with false pedigrees, which his assistant had stolen.
+Both had also been apprentice chemists. Švejk's stay at the blázinec (lunatic asylum) clearly reflects autobiography; likewise, his stays at c.k. policejní ředitelství (Police HQ), c.k. zemský co trestní soud (Country criminal court), and policejní komisařství Salmova ulice (Salmovská ulice).
+Of course, Hašek and his hero both shared a fondness for pub life, and many of the establishments mentioned in the novel were favourites of the author (U Fleků, Bendlovka, Montmartre, U Brejšky - to name a few).
+Another common trait is their indifference to, or lack of success with, women.
+They also enjoyed singing army songs, though by all accounts, they were both poor singers.

 One-year volunteer Marek

-Einjährigfreiwilliger Marek seems to be even more consistently modelled on the satirist, portraying an intellectual side of his personality that he never assigns to Švejk.
-Marek borrows a number of biographical details from Hašek.
+Einjährigfreiwilliger Marek appears even more closely modelled on the satirist, portraying an intellectual side of his personality not attributed to Švejk.
+Marek borrows several biographical details from Hašek.

-His occupation as editor of Svět zvířat reflects Hašek's position at the magazine in 1909 and 1910, although many of the details that Einjährigfreiwilliger Marek provides is mystification, namely his invented animals.
+His occupation as editor of Svět zvířat reflects Hašek's position at the magazine in 1909 and 1910, although many of the details that Einjährigfreiwilliger Marek provides are mystification, namely his invented animals.

-Marek’s experiences in Budějovice also have traces of Hašek's autobiography: his status as one-year volunteer, turning up at the exercise ground in civilian clothes, being dismissed from the School for one-year volunteers, his arrest by artillery patrols and hospitalisation.
-The affair with the Krankenbuch may also be inspired by some incidence that actually took place.
-Hašek was allegedly, like his literary alter-ego Einjährigfreiwilliger Marek, transported from Budějovice to Királyhida in the prisoner's carriage.
-On a general note it is evident that Marek is the mouth-piece for Hašek's own political views.
-In this respect he is the very opposite of Švejk who conceals his opinions whenever it serves him.
+Marek’s experiences in Budějovice also have traces of Hašek's autobiography: his status as a one-year volunteer, turning up at the exercise ground in civilian clothes, being dismissed from Budweiser Einjährigfreiwilligenschule, his arrest by artillery patrols and hospitalisation.
+A real incident may also have inspired the episode with the Krankenbuch.
+Like his literary alter-ego Einjährigfreiwilliger Marek, Hašek was allegedly transported from Budějovice to Királyhida in the prisoners' carriage.
+Generally, Marek serves as the mouthpiece for Hašek's political views; in this respect, he is the opposite of Švejk, who conceals his opinions when it suits him.

-Although Einjährigfreiwilliger Marek and Švejk are the figures that most obviously bear traces of the author, it is tempting to suggest that Hašek contributed a few of his less admirable qualities to at least two more of his literary creations: Offiziersdiener Baloun (gluttony), and Feldkurat Katz (alcoholism and shirking financial obligations, ref. not paying the moneylender in [I.13]).
+Although Einjährigfreiwilliger Marek and Švejk are the figures that most obviously bear traces of the author, it is tempting to suggest that Hašek contributed a few of his less admirable qualities to at least two more of his literary creations: Offiziersdiener Baloun (gluttony), and Feldkurat Katz (alcoholism, lying and shirking financial obligations, e.g. not paying the moneylender in [I.13]).

 Anecdotes

-Many of the numerous monologues show traces of Hašek’s own experiences.
-An example of this is the introduction of his own grandfather Jareš at several points in the novel, starting in the first chapter.
-Similar examples abound, like the two anecdotes about Rittmeister Rotter, and the anecdote about "nějakej" (some) Mestek.
+Many monologues show traces of Hašek’s experiences.
+An example of this is the introduction of his grandfather, Jareš, at several points in the novel, starting in the first chapter.
+Similar examples abound, such as the two anecdotes about Rittmeister Rotter and the anecdote about "nějakej" (some) Mestek.
+The aforementioned monologue by Einjährigfreiwilliger Marek about his time as editor of Svět zvířat also fits here.

 Before the draft